-The President and the Chair of the Faculty Senate will each identify one topic for each meeting.
-The Faculty Senate chair will then arrange (date, time, place) the meeting and agenda between the President and the Faculty Senate (all faculty will be notified and invited to attend the meetings).
+Two forums will be held each semester.
+The topic for one forum will be determined by the President and the topic for the other forum will be determined by the Chair of the Faculty Senate.
+The Faculty Senate Chair will then arrange (date, time, place) the meeting and agenda between the President and the Faculty Senate (all faculty will be notified and invited to attend the meetings).
 Faculty will be informed of the topics for the meeting at least two weeks prior to the meeting.
 While members of the faculty are encouraged to actively participate at the meeting, it is recognized that not all faculty may be able to attend.
-In such circumstance, the faculty senators may represent or speak for members of the faculty at the faculty members request.
-The agenda sequence will alternate between the President's topic and the Faculty Senate's topic at the initial meeting and then alternate in subsequent meetings (for instance at the second meeting the Faculty Senate topic will go first).
-The minutes of this meeting will be part of the Faculty Senate Executive Committee report to the Faculty Senate.
-The report will be sent to the President for review, prior to publication of the report on the website.
+In such circumstance, the faculty senators may represent or speak for members of the faculty at the faculty member's request.
+The agenda sequence will alternate between the President's topic and the Faculty Senate's topic.
+A report of this meeting will be part of the Faculty Senate Executive Committee report to the Faculty Senate.
+The report will be sent to the President for review prior to publication of the report on the website.